rramnauth2220/cpsc-531-supercollider/README.md

 }).add;
 ```

-Panning is possible per sample because it is a parameter, and its particular value can be specified in the ```PBind```s previously discussed.
+Panning is possible per sample because it is given as a parameter in the ```SynthDef```, and its particular value can be specified in the ```PBind```s previously discussed.

 ### Further Directions

 In my section on [Determining User Inputs](https://github.com/rramnauth2220/cpsc-531-supercollider#determining-user-inputs), I listed a bunch of seemingly arbitrary user inputs.
 However, I believe that, for computationally creative systems, the kinds of inputs the system receives and how it relates to the outputs it produces has an enormous impact on how creative the system is perceived to be.
 My original idea was to obscure the relationship between the inputs and its output transformations&mdash;in other words, adding a dimension of mapping: input system to relevant inputs to resulting output.

 An example of such an 'input system' could be the sample library itself and mapping, for instance, the sentiment or popularity of each sample to 'relevant inputs' which may be amplitudes and panning values.
 In essence, the input system is the one input the user provides.
 It creates a kind of black-box obfuscation as to how the system works, which may then impact how creative the user perceives the system to be.
-I think that creativity of the system depends on how transparent the system is.
-If the user can easily deconstruct the relationship between the inputs and the output, isn't the user more like to percieve the system as uncreative?
+Therefore, I strongly believe that a system's creativity is greatly influenced by its transparency.
+If the user can easily deconstruct the relationship between the inputs and the output, isn't the user more likely to percieve the system as uncreative?

 If I had more time to dedicate to this project, I would explore/implement one such input system.

-### General Info
-- audio recordings of system are posted on YouTube at [https://youtu.be/FabUtYX-XWY](https://youtu.be/FabUtYX-XWY) to demo how changing the inputs influences the outputs
-- complete source code and samples are available on GitHub at [https://github.com/rramnauth2220/cpsc-531-supercollider/tree/master/RAMNAUTH-531-Project-1](https://github.com/rramnauth2220/cpsc-531-supercollider/tree/master/RAMNAUTH-531-Project-1)
-- Feel free to reach out to me about this project at [rebecca.ramnauth@yale.edu](mailto:rebecca.ramnauth@yale.edu)